Annual Report by Chair of Governors

 Governor Visits and Training

 Governors are required to visit the school regularly to ensure the priorities of the school are evident and to understand more effectively the key issues on the SIP.
-A visit is reported back to governing body meeting for discussion.
+A visit is reported back to governing board meetings for discussion.
 Governors bring a variety of expertise to the school, and this helps to ensure the school is moving forward.
 Governors attend a variety of training to enable them to perform their roles effectively.

 Attendance